-Bed bugs are a human parasites and have existed for thousands of years.
-Around the 1940s, they were mostly eradicated in the developed world, but have increased in prevalence since the mid 1990’s, likely due to pesticide resistance, effective pesticides that are no longer manufactured and international travel.
+Bed bugs are human parasites and have existed for thousands of years.
+Around the 1940s, they were mostly eradicated in the developed world, but have increased in prevalence since the mid 1990’s, likely due to pesticide resistance, effective pesticides that are no longer manufactured and easy access to international travel.
 Because infestation of human habitats has begun to increase, bed bug bites and related conditions have also been on the rise.

 Where Do They Live?

 Bed bugs do not live in colonies, but tend to congregate once established.
 They spend only a tiny fraction of their life physically attached to hosts.
 Once a bed bug finishes feeding, it relocates to a place close to the host, commonly in or near beds, couches or other furniture in clusters of adults, juveniles and eggs.
 Harborage areas can vary, including luggage, inside of vehicles, within furniture, amongst bedside clutter, even inside electrical sockets and nearby electronics.
 They are also capable of surviving on domestic cats and dogs, though humans are the preferred host.